 Today we are thrilled to take you guys on a tour to Villach, hometown of one of our beloved clients, Theresa Pewal.
 “Why would we do so?” you may ask yourself.
 We’ve been following her work from the very beginning and have to admit that her artist and self-portraits, as well as wedding photography, has amazed us ever since.

 For all of you who wondered what Theresa’s personal work is about, we’ve got the answer: Momente vom Freisein.
-A project passionately lived during several years and brought to our eyes with much love and dedication this summer, on July 2 at Dinzlschloss venue.
+A project passionately lived for several years and brought to our eyes with much love and dedication this summer, on July 2 at Dinzlschloss venue.
 Even if the vernissage was in Austria, we are in Spain and you – all over the world, Theresa gave us the opportunity to visit her exhibition virtually, what we are incredibly happy about.
 Truly special and intimate photographs showing very personal moments of freedom, a fugitive feeling masterfully captured on her Hasselblad and carefully scanned at Carmencita.

 We asked Theresa to tell us more about her vision, creative process and what’s actually behind her project, so happy exhibition tour, folks!

 Why have you started to explore this particular subject?